 Each panel can withstand great variations in temperatures.
 The electronic components are made to endure high temperatures.
 The microprocessors can endure temperatures from -40⁰F (-040⁰C) up to 257⁰F (125⁰C).
-During Solar Roadways® current USDOT contract, the panels will be tested in environmental chambers.
+During Solar Roadways® last USDOT contract, the panels were tested in environmental chambers.
+See results here.

 In the event of lightning, the entire system is well grounded.
 Since the Solar Road panels are at ground level, lighting is far more likely to hit a nearby tree or other high point.
 In addition, glass is an insulator (non-conductive), so lightning is very unlikely to strike it.

 Some have inquired how SR would be impacted by an electromagnetic pulse (EMP).
 An EMP is a burst of electromagnetic radiation that results from an explosion (usually from the detonation of a nuclear weapon) and/or a suddenly fluctuating magnetic field.